Amrr-Maherr/To-Dos/README.md

 Bootstrap 📚
 Font Awesome 📦
 Sortable.js 🔄

-### Key Points:
+Key Points:

-- **Consistent Formatting**: Ensured that all code snippets and text are consistently formatted.
+Consistent Formatting: Ensured that all code snippets and text are consistently formatted.
-- **Added Steps for Usage**: Included steps for opening the project in a web browser.
+Added Steps for Usage: Included steps for opening the project in a web browser.
-- **Clear Sections**: Organized the sections for easy navigation and readability.
+Clear Sections: Organized the sections for easy navigation and readability.